-To make matters worse, many communities have older structures in need of retrofitting to protect them against extreme weather and natural disasters that will inevitably strike.
-Antiquated infrastructure like government buildings, power grids, and transport infrastructure can be destroyed or rendered inoperable in a matter of minutes.
-In some cases, old and faulty infrastructure can even cause a disaster.
+To make matters worse, many communities have outdated infrastructure in need of repairs or retrofitting to protect them against extreme weather events.
+Antiquated infrastructure such as government buildings, power grids, and transport infrastructure can be destroyed or rendered inoperable in a matter of minutes due to these disasters.

-Knowing which steps your community needs to take can be challenging.
-Coordination among departments and agencies will be necessary to make needed improvements, but it is not only necessary but achievable.
+Knowing which steps your community needs to take can be challenging, but coordination among all government departments / agencies will be necessary to make needed improvements.
 Follow along for important details in mitigating some of your community's vulnerability through physical infrastructure and digital emergency management software.

 What is Disaster Resilient Infrastructure?

-Communities building resilient infrastructure in their city or town need to analyze the risk of potential natural disasters, consider which architectural improvements will be most beneficial in their community, and consider a budget and timeline for implementing said improvements.
+Communities building resilient infrastructure in their city or town need to analyze data to weigh risks of potential natural disasters based on their geographic location, consider which architectural improvements will be most beneficial in their community, and organize a budget and timeline for implementing said improvements.

-Disaster resilient architecture is one of the pivotal aspects of risk management and disaster preparedness.
+Disaster resilient architecture is one of the pivotal aspects of government risk management and disaster preparedness

 Why Climate Resilience?

-Adaptation, retrofitting, and the construction of new resilient infrastructure systems is necessary in order for cities and communities to mitigate the natural hazards that we are increasingly encountering now, and will continue to encounter in the future.
+Adaptation of old infrastructure and the construction of new resilient infrastructure is vital in order for cities and communities to mitigate the natural hazards that the world will continue to encounter in the future.

-To help local governments meet this challenge, the Biden administration announced a record injection of money to help communities gird against the effects of climate change, as disasters continue to pummel the United States.
+To help local governments meet the growing challenges of natural disasters, the Biden administration announced a record injection of money designated to help communities guard against the effects of climate change back in 2021, totaling $3 billion in funds for community disaster resilience that continues to be distributed today.

 The explosion of new money and resources reflects the growing toll that climate change is putting on communities around the country.

-Starting with a string of hurricanes and wildfires in 2017, the United States has suffered devastating disasters every year since: Hurricane Michael wiping out towns in the Florida panhandle in 2018, Midwest flooding in 2019, and a record 12 major storms making landfall in 2020.
-Last year, 22 disasters that struck the country each caused at least $1 billion in damage and economic losses — another record.
+Starting with a string of hurricanes and wildfires in 2017, the United States has suffered devastating disasters every year since: Roughly 3,500 wildfires have burned 28,700 acres this year in the U.S alone and tornado season was more destructive than usual, with the U.S recording 1,331 tornadoes in 2022.
+In 2022 disasters that struck the country each caused at least $175.2 billion in damage and economic losses.

 Spending more money to protect homes and communities ahead of disasters, rather than after they happen, could reduce those costs, studies suggest.
-A dollar spent to prepare for disaster saves an average of $6 dollars later, according to federal research.
+According to federal research, a dollar spent to prepare for disaster saves an average of $6 dollars later.
+Housing department software can assist in monitoring and protecting homes in your community from disasters.

 What Kind of Resilient Architecture Does Your Community Need?